-BIKE IT OR HIKE IT-

 Note; You can check out Olin College by heading straight and then turning left into it's courtyard surrounded by glass fronted buildings.

 From the parking lot, turn right and follow the grassy path along the gas line to the bottom of the lot where the trail re-enters the woods.
 This dirt trail winds through the woods and comes to a T-intersection where it heads right.
-You come to another T-intersection and head right back along the aqueduct.
+You come to another T-intersection and head right back along the Sudbury Aqueduct.
 When you come to a berm the trail bears left alongside it before exiting out to Great Plains Ave.
 Head right along the wide shoulder.

-Note; The aqueduct continues on the other side of the road, however, if your biking it's easier to continue along the road to the first road on the left.
-Head down this road, which is the entrance to the Recycling & Disposal facility, and you'll pick up the aqueduct again on your right.
+Note; The Sudbury Aqueduct continues on the other side of the road, however, if your biking it's easier to continue along the road to the first road on the left.
+Head down this road, which is the entrance to the Recycling & Disposal facility, and you'll pick up the aqueduct again on your right back in Wellesley.